tc39/proposal-compartments/README.md

   The environment record does not contain a property for any names that are imported and reexported without a lexical binding.

+A loader privately retains references to:

+* A global object
+* A global environment record
+* A static module record promise memo
+* A static module record memo
+* A module instance promise memo
+* A module instance memo
+* A resolve hook
+* A load hook
+* An import meta hook

+Every realm retains in itself an intrinsic loader, with a host-defined global environment, resolve hook, load hook, and import meta hook.
+Every constructed loader (guest) by default shares the global object, global environment record, resolve hook, load hook, and *static* memos of its host.
+Loader constructor options may override these defaults.

+Loaders accept a `globals` option.
+If provided, the guest loader will create its own empty global object with a null prototype and derrive its own global environment record from that object.
+The loader will then create an intrinsic `eval`, `Function`, and `Loader` that refer back to the global environment record, such that scripts and modules evaluated in the loader share this global environment record and such that direct `eval` in the loader can succeed.
+The loader then copies the own properties of the `globals` option over the new `globalThis` using assignment.

+The loader constructor accepts host-virtualization hooks for loading behavior including a `resolveHook`, `loadHook`, `importMetaHook`,and a `modules` record.
+If a loader constructor receives any of these options, the loader constructor will prepare new, empty memos, and adopt the provided host-virtualization hooks.
+The `loadHook` can still adopt entries from the host's memos by returning a descriptor that refers to them by their full specifier.

 ```ts
 type ModuleExportsNamespace = Record<string, unknown>;
 type ModuleEnvironmentRecord = Record<string, unknown>;